wikimedia/wvui/readme.md

 configured in [.browserslistsrc](.browserslistsrc) according to [MediaWiki grade A compatibility].
 To see the current list, execute `npx browserslist`.

+Less inputs are linted for Browserslist compatibility.
+JavaScript build products are also linted for ES5 compatibility.

 [browserslist]: https://github.com/browserslist/browserslist
 [mediawiki grade a compatibility]: https://www.mediawiki.org/wiki/Compatibility#Browser_support_matrix